Transjakarta: Timeline of routes

+Fleets

-Current fleet
+Current fleets

 Each bus is constructed with passenger safety in mind.
 For example, the body frame is constructed using Galvanyl (Zn–Fe Alloy), a strong and rust-resistant metal.
 There are also eight or ten glass-shattering hammers mounted on some of the window frames, and three emergency doors for fast evacuation during an emergency.
 There are also two fire extinguishers at the front and back of the buses.